jh83/NTRIP-Server_ESP32-BaseStation/readme.md

 # Description

-NTRIP server running on Olimex ESP32-POE hardware along with a ZED-F9P.
-The solution contains a web page thru which all configuration is handled.
+NTRIP server running on Olimex ESP32-POE hardware along with a i2c connected ZED-F9P.

+The admin/configuration webpages are built with bootstrap to allow for scaling on mobile devices.

-It has been tested successfully against RTK2GO.com.
+The solution has been tested successfully against RTK2GO.com.

 ![index.html](/images/index.png "index.html")
 ![settings.html](/images/settings.png "settings.html")

 ## Credits